-In Nisha Ganatra’s comedy The High Note—which premieres at home on May 29—two women at different points in their lives find a common bond in their love of music.
+In Nisha Ganatra’s comedy The High Note—which is now available at home on demand—two women at different points in their lives find a common bond in their love of music.
 Grace Davis (Tracee Ellis Ross) is a musical icon who feels held back creatively by a record industry that only wants her to keep playing her old hits.
 Her personal assistant Maggie Sherwood (Dakota Johnson) dreams of becoming a record producer and helping Davis find her new sound.
 Much like the story it tells, the film was guided by immensely creative women with a love for music.
 Music supervisor Linda Cohen was instrumental in orchestrating all the musical elements—from curating an iconic soundtrack, to getting young talents like Corinne Bailey Rae and Sarah Aarons to write original songs, to helping hire composer Amie Doherty to score the film.
 “The music in this movie is fantastic!” exclaims Ganatra.
 “A testament to the incredible team we have working together on the film.”
 Having worked on a number of acclaimed TV shows and short films, Doherty jumped at the chance to work with such a remarkable team to score The High Note.

 We talked with Doherty about finding the right themes for the two leads, connecting with the film’s joyful spirit, and working as a woman in the music industry.

 How did you end up working on The High Note?

 I got a call from the Universal Music Department.
 They told me about the project and sent me a screening link.
 I watched the film that night, met with Nisha, the director, the following afternoon, and by that evening I was working on the film.
 I had three to four weeks to score the film.
 It was crazy town, but so much fun.
 With Nisha, the music supervisor Linda Cohen, and the executive producer Alexandra Loewy, we got going right away on the movie’s score.

 After seeing a cut of the film for the first time, did you know how you wanted to score it?